eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/linux.rst

 CMake, g++, pip, wget and git
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These packages provide the tools required to install *eProsima Fast DDS* and its dependencies from command line.
+These packages provide the tools required to install |ddsrouter| and its dependencies from command line.
 Install CMake_, `g++ <https://gcc.gnu.org/>`_, pip_, wget_ and git_ using the package manager of the appropriate
 Linux distribution.
 For example, on Ubuntu use the command: